pauljeter/pauljeter-astro/src/content/blog/animating-angular-apps-ngshow-and-nghide.md

 ### Introduction
 Angular single page applications can be interactive and beautiful.
 The animations that can be used in Angular apps can help create the impression that it is a native phone or tablet application.
 We can bring animation to our Angular applications using the awesome ngAnimate module.

-We’ve looked at how ngAnimate can help animate ngView.
-Today we’ll look at the simple way we can animate ngShow and ngHide directives.
+We've looked at how ngAnimate can help animate ngView.
+Today we'll look at the simple way we can animate ngShow and ngHide directives.

 ### The Technique